 So before your new business can open its doors, you have to pass the licensing exam, which consists of the following four topics:

 Bonus: Unsure if your state requires a massage therapist license to practice?
 Head over to the American Massage Therapy Association (AMTA) website to learn about the requirements and regulations for your state.

 The big difference between a certification and a license is that certifications are voluntary, meaning you can earn certifications by continuing to show your commitment to the profession.
 However they are not required to be a practicing massage therapist.
 Essentially, massage therapy certifications are more for advanced education and particular massage specialties.

-Pro Tip: Schedulicity offers automated appointment reminder texts and emails as part of our online booking software.
-Sign up for Schedulicity Unlimited to get all our scheduling, marketing, and payment solutions.
-Sign up today.
+Extra Credit: Schedulicity offers automated appointment reminder texts and emails as part of our online booking software.
+Sign up today for Schedulicity to get all our scheduling, marketing, and payment solutions.

 How Do I Become a Licensed Massage Therapist?

 Getting your license is the first big step in your new career!
 Here’s a 1-2-3 guide to obtaining your massage license.